Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

-Given that more massive donors have a shorter MS phase, this leaves more time for the resultant ELM WD to cool to $T_{\rm eff} \simeq 9,000\rm K$ and become a pulsator.
+Given that more massive donors have a shorter MS phase, this leaves more time for the resultant ELM WDs to cool to $T_{\rm eff} \simeq 9,000\rm K$ and become pulsators.
 However, sufficiently massive progenitors produce helium cores at terminal age MS which are larger than the maximum ELM WD to avoid shell flashes.
 Hence there is a maximum progenitor which can create an ELM WD.
-This section describes runs with donor mass $M_{\rm d}=1.5\, M_\odot$ which approaches this limit.
+This section describes models with donor mass $M_{\rm d}=1.5\, M_\odot$ which approaches this limit.

-Figure \ref{fig:logg_Teff_color_15_060.pdf} shows evolutionary tracks for $M_{\rm d,i}=1.5\, M_{\odot}$ and $M_{\rm a,i}=0.6\, M_{\odot}$, for the range of initial orbital periods $P_{\rm orb,i}=$0.85, 0.86, 0.87, 0.88, 0.89, 0.9 day.
+Figure \ref{fig:logg_Teff_color_15_060.pdf} shows evolutionary tracks for $M_{\rm d,i}=1.5\, M_{\odot}$ and $M_{\rm a,i}=0.6\, M_{\odot}$, for the range of initial orbital periods $P_{\rm orb,i}=$ 0.85, 0.86, 0.87, 0.88, 0.89, 0.9 day.
 Comparing to the fiducial case in Figure \ref{fig:many tracks from RLOF}, the $M_{\rm d,i}=1.5\, M_{\odot}$ case does not produce lower mass $M_{\rm d,f}$ which cover the small ${\rm log}\,g$ and $T_{\rm eff}$ part of the plot.
-In the $M_{\rm d,i}=1.3\, M_\odot$ case, $M_{\rm c} \simeq 0.07-0.1\, M_\odot$ before the onset of RLOF for cases which make an ELM WD with $M_{\rm d,f} \la 0.17\, M_\odot$.
+In the $M_{\rm d,i}=1.3\, M_\odot$ case, $0.07 \la M_{\rm c}/M_\odot \la 0.1$ before the onset of RLOF for cases which make an ELM WD with $M_{\rm d,f} \la 0.17\, M_\odot$.
 By contrast, the runs with $M_{\rm d,i} = 1.5 M_{\odot}$ failed to produce an ELM WD (for which MT ceased) with mass less than 0.168 $M_{\odot}$.
 The leftmost track in Figure \ref{fig:logg_Teff_color_15_060.pdf} has $P_{\rm orb,i} = 0.85$ days, and initial periods shorter than this value will have continuous MT and never emerge as an ELM pulsator.

 Figure \ref{fig:Teff_P_15_060.pdf} shows $T_{\rm eff}$ versus $P_{\rm orb}$.
-The tracks start at the ZAMS with $P_{\rm orb,i} \sim $ 20-21 hours, and the MT starts roughly 1-2 Gyr into the MS evolution of the donor star.
-The final WD thus has more time to cool, i.e. more time passes between the start of MT and the end of the 13.7 Gyr simulation, than in the lower-mass donor case.
-After MT commences and enough mass has been lost that $M_{\rm d} \la M_{\rm a}$, the orbit expands dramatically and can exceed $a_{\rm i}$.
+The tracks start at the ZAMS with $20 \la P_{\rm orb,i}/{\rm hr} \la 21$, and the MT starts roughly 1-2 Gyr into the MS evolution of the donor star.
+The final WD thus has more time to cool, more time passes between the start of MT and the end of the 13.7 Gyr simulation, than in the lower-mass donor case.
+After MT commences and enough mass has been lost that $M_{\rm d} \la M_{\rm a}$, the orbit expands dramatically and can exceed the initial separation $a_{\rm i}$.
 The smallest $P_{\rm orb,f}$ is near 12 hours.
 As such, the $M_{\rm d,i} = 1.5 M_{\odot}$ case is unable to account for the three systems with $P_{\rm orb} < 12$ hrs.